bizkite-co/handterm/docs/worklog/monaco-editor-reconciliation/worklog/2025-01-15-monaco-editor-reconciliation.md

       - Logs retrieved localStorage data
       - Logs when no tree items are found
 - Current issues:
-  - Tree view toggle not rendering
   - Component not responding to localStorage changes
-  - Navigation controls not appearing
   - Playwright tests timing out waiting for Monaco editor to load
     - Need to investigate editor initialization in test environment
     - Add proper wait conditions and debug logging